- Schools & Departments

 MB BCh BAO, MD (NUI), FRCPI, FRCPCH, FRCPC Pediatrics, FRCPC Neurology

-Professor Joe McMenamin was appointed Head of the School of Medicine at RCSI Bahrain in September 2012.
+Professor Joe McMenamin was appointed Vice President for Academic Affairs at RCSI Bahrain in May 2014, He has been Head of the School of Medicine at RCSI Bahrain sence September 2012.
 He joined the faculty at RCSI Bahrain as Professor and Chairman of the Department of Pediatrics in March 2010.

 Prior to arriving in Bahrain he lived and worked in Dublin, Ireland.
 In 2004 he was appointed Dean of the Faculty of Pediatrics, Royal College of Physicians of Ireland (RCPI).
 In 1997 he was appointed Associate Professor of Pediatrics at RCSI Dublin.
 He returned to Ireland from Canada in 1984 as Consultant Pediatric Neurologist with appointments at Our Lady's Children's Hospital and the Richmond Hospital which subsequently became Beaumont Hospital in Dublin.